owolabioromidayo/owolabioromidayo.github.io/_posts/2023-12-10-Why-does-fib(40)-Elude-my-Sh_tty-Interpreter.md

   <figcaption>heaptrack memory perf for 3 implementations </figcaption>
 </figure>

-Dumping the clox, jlox and my C++ implementation into [heaptrack](https://github.com/KDE/heaptrack), I saw that the number of allocations made by the program for fibonacci(30) was orders of magnitude higher than for jlox and clox.
+When I analyzed clox, jlox, and my C++ implementation with heaptrack, I noticed my C++ program allocated memory orders of magnitude more times than the other two for the fibonacci(30) test.

 <figure>
   <img src="/images/fib/heaptrack_ui_cpp.png" alt="my alt text"/>